David-Large/vellum-test/readme.md

 The output folder is `dist`.

-This templates can be extended by creating new bookshop components or adding Markdown-it plugins.. `npm run start`
+This templates can be extended by creating new Bookshop components or adding Markdown-it plugins.. `npm run start`